-The following shows six kinds of ROM code option in the HT82K68E.
+The following shows six kinds of ROM code option in the device.
 All the ROM code options must be defined to ensure proper system function.

 No. ROM Code Option 1 OSC type selection.
 This option is to decide if an RC or Crystal oscillator is chosen as system clock.
 If the Crystal oscillator is selected, the XST (Crystal Start-up Timer) default is activated, otherwise the XST is disabled.
 2 WDT source selection.
 There are three types of selection: on-chip RC oscillator, instruction clock or disable the WDT.
 3 CLRWDT times selection.
 This option defines the way to clear the WDT by instruction.
 "One time" means that the CLR WDT instruction can clear the WDT.
 "Two times" means only if both of the CLR WDT1 and CLR WDT2 instructions have been executed, only then will the WDT be cleared.
 4 Wake-up selection.
 This option defines the wake-up function activity.
 External I/O pins (PA and PC [0:3] only) all have the capability to wake-up the chip from a HALT.
 5 Pull-high selection.
 This option is to decide whether the pull-high resistance is visible or not in the input mode of the I/O ports.
 Each bit of an I/O port can be independently selected.
-6 Special power on reset.
-This option defines the function will reset the chip to prevent incorrect status.
-If the special power on reset is enabled, the chip must not enter the HALT mode.
+6 LVR enable/disable.
+User can configure whether enable or disable the circuit by configuration option.
+7 The Input type only Schmitt Trigger input type can used for HT82K68E-L. The Input type Schmitt Trigger input or inverter input type can used for HT82K68A-L.